toluagboola/sella-dashboard/README.md

 # Sella Vendor Dashboard

-This project was built with [React](https://github.com/facebook/create-react-app), [TailwindCSS](https://tailwindcss.com/) and [Syncfusion](https://www.syncfusion.com/react-components) components.
+This project was built with [React](https://github.com/facebook/create-react-app), [TailwindCSS](https://tailwindcss.com/) and some [Syncfusion](https://www.syncfusion.com/react-components) components.

 ## Features

-This applications allows users to
+This application allows users to

+- View notifications
-- See an overview of their online store's performance,
+- See an overview of their online store's performance
-- See a sales overview graph, top customers, top products, recent orders, transactions and more,
+- See a sales overview graph, top customers, top products, recent orders, transactions and more
-- Add a new product along with an image,
+- Add a new product along with an image
-- View all products in the store with the orders placed for them,
+- View all products in the store with the orders placed for them
-- View all orders, customers and their details,
+- View all orders, customers and their details
-- View notifications.
+- Switch between light or dark mode
+- Set a theme color which will be reflected throughout the application.

 ## Setup